 Information for trainees

 We’ve worked with your postgraduate deans* to develop guiding principles for those involved in your training.
 We’re all committed to making sure the pandemic does not compromise your long-term training needs.
+Patient safety must remain the primary focus, while enabling as many trainees as possible to progress in their training at the normal rate and supporting the health services.

 The principles include that: